-Team title: Heliospheric Radio Diagnostics of the Background Solar Wind Join The Team
+Team title: Heliospheric Radio Diagnostics of the Inner Heliosphere Join The Team

 Team ID: H1-02